Managing symptoms and side effects

 If these tips don’t help and you’re feeling distressed by these side effects, talk to your oncology nurse.
 It may be worth considering ice gloves.
 Otherwise, skin and nail changes generally resolve themselves once you have finished treatment.

-Ongoing research is being conducted to better understand how best to manage the symptoms of cognitive impairment related to chemotherapy.
+Ongoing research is being conducted to better understand how best to manage the symptoms of cognitive impairment related to chemotherapy and/or hormone-blocking therapy.
 There are some strategies that have been suggested that might be helpful, including:

 - Mindfulness – any kind of yoga or mindfulness practices such as sitting or walking meditation can help you develop your ability to pay attention, and could lead to better memory retention